mgeitz/tbdchat/README.txt

       - [Server/Client] Private / Public room attribute, room admins, other room attributes

       - [client] Curses
-         o Add client window to primary screen to display clients currently in room
+         o Add client window to primary screen to display clients in current room

-      - [Server] Should display user is leaving room messages when a user joins a different room
+      - [Client] /showlog to fork into editor to display a particular log file

    Requires considerable time:

-      - [Server] Room specific user list tracking, enforce user interaction with correct room, solve many problems

-      - [Client] Client message archiving; by room name, readable format and easy to parse to read back on client o Used logged contents to redraw window after resize event

       - [Client] Add more to config, read entire config on startup o Color preferences